gabledata/recap/SPEC.md

 #### `decimal128`

-An arbitrary-precsion decimal number stored in a fixed length 128-bit byte array.
+An arbitrary-precision decimal number stored in a fixed length 128-bit byte array.
 This type is the same as [Arrow's decimal128](https://arrow.apache.org/docs/python/generated/pyarrow.decimal128.html#pyarrow.decimal128).

 ##### Attributes